Aenariss/DIP/content-blocking/README.md

 - non-empty ``page_list.txt`` file -- needs to be populated with URL addresses in format protocol://page -> e.g. https://www.vut.cz/

 How to start in case of manual launch:
-- Launch all files mentioned from inside the root folder only -> you should be in ./DIP/content-blocking
 - Before launching anything, make sure all requirements are satisfied.
-- Launch python as admin:
+- Launch python as admin when running simulation:
     - You can allow "sudo" command in Windows settings => System > For Developers > Enable sudo
     - Afterwards, run all mentioned commands as ``sudo command``
 - In case you are launching for the first time, you need to setup docker (for custom DNS server): ->
     - ``docker pull internetsystemsconsortium/bind9:9.20``
+- Disable IPv6 at the network adapter

 #### IMPORTANT

 When launching the file with any load options -- that is ``--load`` or ``--load-only``, **ALL RESULTS IN ./traffic/ FOLDER ARE DELETED**.

 Sometimes when launching selenium (usually when launching for the first time in PC session), it may take too long to load and thus